 Although the Camp Lejeune cases will probably be shaped into a consolidated proceeding that will look a lot like a mass tort MDL, the Camp Lejeune cases will still probably be on a faster settlement time frame.
 In a typical class action MDL, the defendant is usually a publicly traded corporation primarily motivated by financial concerns.

 By contrast, the defendant in the Camp Lejeune cases will be the federal government.
 The government is primarily motivated by political pressures and not by the financial bottom line.
-The political pressure in the Camp Lejeune cases will be decidedly in favor of awarding compensation to deserving veterans with legitimate injuries.
+The political pressure in the Camp Lejeune cases will be decided in favor of awarding compensation to deserving veterans with legitimate injuries.

 Will Camp Lejeune Cases Go to Trial?